Atlas3621/Deny-And-Conquer/README.md

 - UI for the starting player to create the server
 - Remember to comment your code as you go!

+# July 25 Meeting Notes
+- Project is mostly done, just a matter of splitting remaining duties now.
+- Goal is to have code mostly done by friday, hard deadline of next tuesday.
+## Token-Related Duties (T-Yah, Niall):
+- Changing the win logic to allow for more players and allow for a draw state, not necessarily a win.
+Needs to check when all squares filled not majority.
+- Changing the logic with the FillToken to fill when cursor is lifted, rather than auto-filling when majority of square is filled.
+## UI-Related Duties (Joaquin):
+- Showing the Server IP Address on the main game menu.
+- Modifying the win screen to accomodate the logic described above.
+## If There's Time (George):
+- Programatically setting the size of the grid: changing size with some sort of GameStart Token that sends game options at the start.
+## Other Misc.
+Stuff:
+- Report needs to be written after the tuesday deadline, alongside a video for the project as well.

 # Basic JavaFX Branch Instructions
 To run this, you want to run the **Server** first, then *GUI*, and then *ClientGUI*.
 I have tested it in both ways, and in my testing, it should not matter which one (of GUI and ClientGUI) you run first.